SDWebImage/SDWebImageBPGCoder/README.md

 This is a [SDWebImage](https://github.com/SDWebImage/SDWebImage) coder plugin to add [BPG Image Format](https://bellard.org/bpg/) support.
 Which is built based on the open-sourced [libbpg](https://github.com/mirrorer/libbpg) codec.

-This BPG coder plugin currently support static BPG and animated BPG image decoding.
+This BPG coder plugin support static BPG and animated BPG image decoding.
+It also include an optional codec based on the `bpgenc` to support static BPG and animated BPG encoding.

 ## Requirements